Liam-Weitzel/Impasse/README.md

 make install
 ```

-As `go-sdl2` needs to build to compile the bindings to SDL2 please
+As `go-sdl2` needs to build to compile the bindings to SDL2.
+So, please,
-clean your Go cache now to prevent interfering with a possible
+clean your Go cache before to prevent interfering with a possible
-pre-installed and used system SDL installation:
+pre-installed and used system SDL2 installation:
 ```
 go clean -cache
 ```